-- Place a tray and/or rags below the brake hard line connection on inner fender well. - Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
-The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cover the hard line attachment point with the provided black rubber caps to halt brake fluid loss. - Use a small screwdriver or awl to pry off the clip holding the brake line to the bracket - Plug the end of the OEM brake line to prevent brake fluid spillage with the supplied rubber line cap.
+• Place a tray and/or rags below the brake hard line connection on inner fender well and locate the black rubber plugs in the brake line packaging included with the kit.

+- Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
+The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your 13mm line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cap the hard line attachment point with the provided black rubber caps to halt brake fluid loss. - Pry off the clip holding the brake line to the bracket.
+A screw-driver or set of needle nose pliers work well. - Using the other rubber plug/cap, plug the end of the OEM brake line to prevent brake fluid spillage. - Using a 10mm wrench/socket, remove the screw holding the bracket to the control arm.

-Step 4 - Remove OE caliper
+Step 5 - Remove OE caliper

-- Remove brake pad wear sensor (if applicable). - Locate and remove the two bolts holding the caliper to the spindle with 21mm wrench/socket (18mm for Z06). - Remove the caliper and set it aside. - Remove pads
+- Using a 21mm socket/wrench, locate and remove the two bolts holding the caliper to the spindle with 21mm wrench/socket. - Remove the caliper and set it aside.
+If the pads/disc are worn, it may be necessary to push the pads back into the caliper slightly in order to lift it off the disc.

-Step 5 - Remove OE brake disc
+Step 6 - Remove OE brake disc

-- Remove disc retaining screws with T10 Torx bit. - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.
+- Remove disc retaining screw(s) with T30 Torx bit. - Remove OEM disc from hub. - Using a wire brush and/or a scour pad, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust in order to provide a nice clean and flat surface for your new discs to seat.